 The Bank engages in commercial banking business by offering traditional and modern retail banking products and services to clients.
-As a result of being a new start-up operation, the Bank's short term objective is to achieve break-even point while it prepares to become profitable over the medium term.
+The Bank is in the process from moving from the start-up phase to a fully operational phase, the Bank's short term objective is to achieve break-even point while it prepares to become profitable over the medium term.
 Due to these risk-taking activities the Bank is exposed to a variety of risks.
 The Bank therefore adopted measures to avoid, reduce, transfer and mitigate the risks inherent in doing its business.